Vampire: The Eternal Struggle: Overview

-The game is ideally played by a group of four or five players, but it can be played by any number of players from two up.
-Group play with more than six players is rare, as an individual's turn can easily take two to three minutes, causing a slow game for all.
+The game can be played by any number of two or more players but is ideally played by a group of four or five players.
+Group play with more than six players is rare, as an individual's turn can easily take two to three minutes, causing a slow game.
 Two-player games (and to some extent three-player games) also suffer from lack of opportunity for the kind of inter-player alliances and treachery that are a large part of the game.

-As in most other collectible card games, each player designs his or her own deck.
+As in most other collectible card games, each player designs his or her own deck before play begins.
 Each deck is built with two components: